 The current school building was dedicated in 1964.
 A pre-kindergarten program was added in 1970, and an accredited day-care program was added in 1982 using some of the space in the basement of the parish hall.

-In 2007, the operation of the school was taken over by Walther Lutheran High School Association and is now known as as Walther Lutheran Academy.
+From 2007-2014, the operation of the school was taken over by Walther Lutheran High School Association which is now known as as Walther Christian Academy.